one-on-one/one-on-one.github.com/source/_posts/2013-05-23-engineering-practices-at-1-1.markdown

 ## Always Create a Topic Branch!

-All new development should be occur on a
+All new development should occur on a
 [topic branch](http://git-scm.com/book/en/Git-Branching-Branching-Workflows),
 not the master branch.